AnatomiX, an Anatomy-Aware Grounded Multimodal Large Language Model for Chest X-Ray Interpretation: Conclusion and Future Work

 In conclusion, AnatomiX shows significant improvements in CXR interpretation, especially in tasks that require a direct anatomical understanding.
 Our results highlight that anatomy-oriented design is the key to accurate spatial reasoning in medical MLLMs.
-While finetuning natural image MLLMs on large medical datasets can help, it can create false spatial correspondences.
-Future work could extend anatomy oriented architectures to other modalities such as MRI and echocardiography.
-This study focuses on single turn interactions; extending it to multi turn setups would enhance flexibility and applicability.
-Overall, this work marks an important step toward domain-specific design in MLLMs.
+While simple finetuning natural image MLLMs on large medical datasets can help, it can create false spatial correspondences.
+Future work could extend anatomy oriented architectures to other modalities such as MRI and improve the current architecture by reducing the potential redundancy multi-modal prompt.
+Furthermore, this study focuses on single turn interactions; extending it to multi turn setups would enhance flexibility and applicability.
+Overall, this work marks an important step toward domain-specific design in MLLMs.\\